Preserving fertility before transition

 Fertility for trans women in transition

-While in many transgender women spermatogenesis is restored with cessation of hormone therapy, there may be some level of permanent decline in semen analysis parameters in some of these patients.xlviii A study of 28 transgender women by Adeleye et al (2019) found that the semen parameters may be persistently compromised by hormone therapy even after cessation.
-They found that semen volume, concentration, percent motility, and total motile count was greatest in those who had never undergone hormone therapy.
-These values were all slightly lower in those who had previously taken hormone therapy but had stopped (on average the time since cessation was 4.4 months).
-The semen parameters were all markedly reduced in individuals who were still using hormone therapy.xlix
+While sperm production is restored in many transgender women after stopping hormone therapy, there may be some level of permanent decline in the amount and quality of sperm in some of these patients.xlvii A study of 28 transgender women by Adeleye et al (2019) found that semen parameters may be persistently compromised by hormone therapy even after people stop taking it.
+They found that semen volume, concentration, percent motility, and total motile count was greatest in individuals who had never undergone hormone therapy.
+These values were all slightly lower in people who had previously taken hormone therapy but had stopped (on average, these participants had stopped the therapy 4.4 months before the study).
+The semen parameters were all markedly reduced in individuals who were still using hormone therapy.xlviii

 Fertility for transgender men in transition